 A group of Separatists were thought to have worshipped in secret at Gainsborough Old Hall with the permission of its sympathetic owner, merchant William Hickman.
 Their preacher, John Smyth, was a strong influence on the Mayflower Pilgrims, and is generally considered to have later been a founder of the Baptist churches.
-The Hall, considered to be one of the best-preserved medieval manor houses in Britain, is now a much-loved visitor attraction within the town and is open 7 days a week.
+The Old Hall, considered to be one of the best-preserved medieval manor houses in Britain, is now a much-loved visitor attraction within the town and is open to visitors throughout the year*.

 *Times vary throughout the year, please check the English Heritage website before visiting.

 The United Reformed Church in Gainsborough also stands as a memorial to John Robinson, pastor of the Mayflower Pilgrims.
 Robinson was one of the leaders in the planning of the voyage to America.
 Inside the church you can visit the ‘Mayflower Room’, which is an impressive and informative display of the local history of the area’s Separatist ancestors, who played an important role during the historic voyage.

 Leading Separatists in the Pilgrim Roots region